AutoDecider

 Repair vs replace

-A $3,000 repair can be worth it when the car is otherwise reliable, the repair buys you more usable time, and replacing the vehicle would add a much larger monthly payment.
-In this example, repairing looks cheaper.
+A $3,000 repair can make financial sense when the vehicle is otherwise reliable, the repair is likely to extend its useful life, and replacing it would create a much larger monthly obligation.
+In this example, repairing is less expensive.

 Example result